-Drying meat for long-term preservation involves decreasing the amount of water or moisture in the meat to prevent the growth of bacteria and spoiling.
+Drying meat for long-term preservation involves cutting it into small pieces of meat, and decreasing the amount of water or moisture in the meat to prevent the growth of bacteria and spoiling.
 Bacteria requires moisture to grow, some species of microorganisms can thrive in even miniscule amounts of water.

 Eating rancid meat even before things go critical and you have access to a fully-functional hospital can be deadly.
 Doing so after the SHTF could be equally deadly, but in a far more rapid and painful manner.

 Drying food to keep it from spoiling is one of the oldest food preservation practices.
 Because the drying process eliminates as much moisture as possible, it makes the meat far more lightweight and portable – a big plus during a doomsday disaster when you may have to bug out.